MateenSQ/bc14_w7_project-frontend-hackstreet-boys-Dan-Jo-Jordan-Mateen-Qasim/README.md

 ## Use

-Upon entering the main page, you will find the weeks via a <a href="https://mui.com/material-ui/react-stepper/#horizontal-stepper">'horizontal stepper'</a> and the days organised by <a href="https://mui.com/material-ui/react-table/#collapsible-table">'collapsible tables'.</a> Lots of the data is placeholder.
+Upon entering the main page, you will find the weeks via a '<a href="https://mui.com/material-ui/react-stepper/#horizontal-stepper">horizontal stepper</a>' and the days organised by '<a href="https://mui.com/material-ui/react-table/#collapsible-table">collapsible tables</a>'.
+Lots of the data is placeholder.
 Unfortunately, there is no current way to edit the fields.

 The app was intended: